AmroElsisy/COMP4102AMB/README.md

 We will have to interface with an OCR (Optical Character Recognition) engine like [Tesseract](https://opensource.google/projects/tesseract) to determine which unique character is where on the game grid (for both answers and clues) to then be passed to the solving algorithm(s).

+## Goals and Deliverables:
+Our main goal is start with the default 9x9

 # Default README Below